5 Behaviors of Leaders that do it the Hard Way

 1) Leaders that don’t listen.

-Maybe you’ve been burned, or perhaps it’s difficult for you to let go.
-Or possibly you have a gift of discernment and believe you have reason not to trust.
-Leaders who struggle with trust have difficulty developing people, building teams, and growing the church.
+Maybe you’ve been burned, or it’s difficult for you to let go.
+Perhaps you have a gift of discernment and believe you have reason not to trust.
+Whatever the reason, leaders who struggle with trust have difficulty developing people, building teams, and growing the church.

-Trust is not a skill; it’s more like a gift.
+Trust is not a skill; it’s more like a gift you give.
 It’s something you extend by your will – it’s a choice you make.
 Reasonable trust isn’t blind, and prudence is appropriate, but ultimately trust is something you extend until you have reason to retract it.

 In order to empower people, you must trust them with responsibility.
 It’s essential to believe in them and give them the benefit of the doubt.
-Trust always involves risk, and leaders must risk in order to take new territory.
+Trust always involves risk, and we must risk to successfully take new territory.

 Trust may not come easily to you, but practice trusting God (Proverbs 3:4-6).
 Then focus on trusting the leaders closest to you, and in time extend your trust to others.